SNEWS2/SNEWS_Publishing_Tools/docs/user/command_line_interface.md

 retraction_reason   :(User Input)
 **kwargs            :(APPENDED AS 'META')
 ```
-The fields with the asterisk `*` determines the tier.
+The fields with the asterisk `*` is the keyword that is needed to select this tier.
 In this case, input should have `retract_latest` key in order to create a retraction message.
 ```json
 # in retract_message.json
 {